 Ideas and contributions for covers of Tobacco Control should be sent to email@example.com.
 Covers should be colourful and creative, with a tobacco control theme, and should require minimal or no text to be understood by an international audience.
 Original artwork, anti-tobacco posters, photographs, and cartoons may all be considered.
 Material with an international flavour is particularly desirable.
 High resolution images are required.

 NB.
-If you don’t own the copyright to the illustrations(s), please provide full details of their origination.
+If you don’t own the copyright to the image(s), please ensure you obtain written permission for publication from the copyright owner and provide full details of the source for the appropriate credit.

 The Lighter Side reproduces anti-tobacco cartoons.
 Ideas and submissions should be sent to firstname.lastname@example.org.
 Written permission to reproduce the cartoon should be obtained from the artist, publication, or company holding the copyright, and should be submitted with the cartoon.
 Parodies, satires, and other humorous material may also be submitted for this section.